BlitterStudio/janus-uae/trunk/janus-uae/src/od-aros/docs/ReadMe.txt

 What can this version do?
 -------------------------

-It offers the core functionality of WinUAE 2.8.1.
+It offers the core functionality of WinUAE 3.2.0

-This should work:
+This might (should) work:

 - cpu emulation (with mmu)
 - ocs/ecs/aga
 - harddisk support (both hardfiles and host directories)
 - the WinUAE gui, converted to Zune
+- picasso96

 Parts of the gui are hidden for this release, as they are not complete/stable enough, even for an alpha-version ;).
-All other parts like mouse sync, picasso96, sound or whatever are not yet done.
+All other parts like mouse sync, jit, sound or whatever are not yet done.
 Some parts might work, but are completely untested.

 Bugs?